Quique Sánchez Flores

-Enrique "Quique" Sánchez Flores (/es/; born 5 February 1965) is a Spanish football manager and former player who played as a right-back.
+Enrique "Quique" Sánchez Flores (/es/; born 5 February 1965) is a Spanish professional football manager and former player who played as a right-back.
+He is the head coach of La Liga club Alavés.

-He began his professional career with Valencia in 1984, going on to amass La Liga totals of 304 games and 16 goals over 12 seasons and also appearing for Real Madrid and Zaragoza in the competition, retiring in 1997.
+He began his career with Valencia in 1984, going on to amass La Liga totals of 304 games and 16 goals over 12 seasons and also appearing for Real Madrid and Zaragoza in the competition, retiring in 1997.
 Internationally, he represented Spain at under-18, under-21 and under-23 levels, appearing with the senior side at the 1990 World Cup.

 In 2001, Flores began his managerial career when he took charge of Real Madrid's youth team.
 His first senior post came in 2004, with Getafe, and he also managed Valencia, Atlético Madrid – where he won the 2010 Europa League – and Espanyol in the top division.
 Abroad, he had spells at Benfica in the Primeira Liga and Watford (twice) in the Premier League, as well as stints in the United Arab Emirates and China.